Breeding & Genetics

 Internationally agreed name: ???

-These mutations increase the amount of red psittacin in a bird.
-Red-fronted primarily increase the red coloring on the chest and belly, while red suffused has red coloring scattered throughout the plumage or as barring.
+These mutations increase the amount of red psittacin in a bird and allow it to appear in places where it's not normally found.
+Red-fronted primarily increases the red or orange coloring on the chest and belly, while red suffused has red/orange coloring scattered throughout the plumage or as barring.
 There is little information on these mutations so it's not clear how many different genes may be involved.
-The amount of red coloring varies considerably from one individual to another, so there may be a number of modifier genes that influence the expression of the primary gene.
+The amount of red coloring varies considerably from one individual to another, and it's suspected that there are a number of modifier genes that influence the expression of the primary gene.
 Parent birds with more red tend to produce offspring with more red.
 Abnormal red coloring can also be caused by health and diet issues, so it's not always easy to distinguish between genetic red coloring and that caused by external factors.

-Species that have a true red-fronted or red-suffused mutation reportedly include the turquoisine parrot, scarlet-chested parrot, swift parrot, and princess parrot (Martin-Parrots).
+Species that may have a true red-fronted or red-suffused mutation include the turquoise parrot, scarlet-chested parrot, swift parrot, and princess parrot (Martin-Parrots).

 (Back to Top)